STRIDES-Codes/Hack-the-hack-Creating-an-automated-tool-for-running-hackathons/README.md

 ## Instructions for use
 The web application (see here*, created with Flask) feeds in a CSV file and generates teams, Github repos, and Google Docs.
 To use, open web application and use prompt to select a pre-made CSV file.

-### Running on a local machine
-Since the web app portion of the project was not finished in time, an alternative is to run the app locally on your own machine.
-To do this, you will need Python installed on the machine.
-First, clone this repository (or download it as a zip).
-Next open a terminal and change your working directory to the repository folder (`cd /path/to/repo`).
-You will need to install the required packages using `pip install -r requirements.txt` (consider creating a virtual environment for this using `venv` to prevent dependency conflicts between projects).
-Once finished, cd in to the "hackthehack" folder (`cd hackthehack`).
-To run the web app on your machine only, run `flask run`.
-To access the web app, open a browser and go to [http://127.0.0.1:5000](http://127.0.0.1:5000).
-Use the prompt to select a pre-made CSV file and then upload it.
-This will create your GitHub repositories and Google Doc manuscripts.
-If you want to make the web app available to your local network, run `flask run --host=0.0.0.0`.
-The output should give you an IP address (something like x.x.x.x:5000), and anyone who goes to that IP address in the web browser can access the web app.

 The event organizer will need to provide a CSV file with the following information:
 - Name, email, and Github username of participants
 - First line of CSV file must include the GitHub authentication key followed by the Google Drive access token